-The output from the same LandWeb workshop referred to above concluded that there was not yet enough data or evidence to define or defend specific, unique fire size distributions for the majority of the western boreal (Andison 2019).
-This group agreed on some maximum fire size numbers for some
+The output from the fire regime workshop referred to above concluded that there was not yet enough data or evidence to define or defend specific, unique fire size distributions for the majority of the western boreal (Andison 2018).
+This group agreed on some maximum fire size numbers for some landscapes relevant to this study area, including 1000 ha in the Peace River Parkland, 3000 ha in the Montane, and 5000 ha in the Dry Mixedwood (Andison 2019a).